ilyes-smaouii/advent-of-code-2025/README.md

 \
 Update : finished Part 1 of Day 09 and read instruction for Part 2.
 Will try to think about it and do it later.
+\
+Update : seems pretty complex, I don't really have any promising leads in mind right now.
+I don't even see how I could determine whether, for a given loop, a certain tile is inside that loop or not, assuming I could find the loop in the first place.
+\
+Update : I might have some idea after all.
+The basic idea is this : first, trace lines between consecutive red tiles from the list; then, fill out the enclosed areas by "propagating" from the outer lines into the inside, layer by layer.
+Then, you could iterate through the possible pairs of corner red tiles, and check whether the corresponding rectangle is filled with red/green tiles.
+\
+Update : I realized it's much more complicated than I thought.
+Here's maybe a simpler approach to implement : trace only border lines, then iterate through the possible pairs, and for each pair try to "grow out" the corresponding rectangle line by line, untill it either gets stopped by the border lines, or "spills out" into at least one of the edges of the whole table.
+\
+Update : just spent so much time just on tracing/determining the borders, and takes so long to execute too.
+This honestly feels impossible, or like it's going to be really messy and long.
+\
+Update : currently at 500 lines of code, and I'm not even finished.
+\
+Update : currently testing out some code for "growing" areas into borders, and it takes a lot (a looot) of RAM - I think it hit somewhere close to 35 GB at some point - and it's clearly too slow.
+Update : it was mostly because of the constant creation of `TableView` objects, which took a lot of time + memory.
+It now runs a lot faster (grew area from 1 to like 2 million cells in a few seconds), but that's probably still not near fast enough, considering the rectangle I found in Part 1 was about 4 billion cells (and it already took a lot longer than just a few seconds to get to 7 millions, for example).